 What exactly does that mean?
 Body shaming men, unlike body shaming women, increases the risk of violence.
 This is an important distinction in how guys treat their bodies.

-While not every body-shamed male will engage in violent behaviour, many do.
+While not every body-shamed male will engage in violent behavior, many do.
 Perhaps even unconsciously.
 This is why it is critical to seek help if you are being body shamed.
-Of course, a culture that encourages men to use violence as a defence mechanism against body shaming is also unacceptable.
+Of course, a culture that encourages men to use violence as a defense mechanism against body shaming is also unacceptable.

 Men who believe they need to bulk up their muscles may also take performance-enhancing drugs (PEDs).
 PEDs can have negative effects on health.
 On the other end of the scale, those who believe they must lose weight may start to experience eating disorders.

 Here are some examples which will prove the point better.
 I’m sure most of you will relate to this.

 You’ll be a greater protector if you have larger muscles.

 This notion is outdated in today’s society and has roots in toxic masculinity.

 Guys will be more attractive when they have large muscles, particularly large arms.

 At least one study shows that many women find big muscles to be unattractive, instead some guys might find them more attractive.

 It is a sign of weakness to be ashamed of one’s physique.